 There may be costs associated with civic services that you may require for your event, depending on the location.
 Civic services include (but are not limited to):

-- Road closures - All events on road right-of-ways require a Special Event Roadway Permit or Parade/Procession Permit with the exception of Block Parties
+- Road closures - All events on road right-of-ways require a Civic Event Roadway Permit or Parade/Procession Permit with the exception of Block Parties

 - Transportation of City property (picnic tables, waste receptacles, fire pits)